Mṛcchakatika

 Life with romance, comedy, intrigue and a political subplot detailing the overthrow of the city's despotic ruler by a shepherd, the play is notable among extant Sanskrit drama for its focus on a fictional scenario rather than on a classical tale or legend.
 Mṛcchakaṭika also departs from traditions enumerated in the Natya Shastra that specify that dramas should focus on the lives of the nobility and instead incorporates many peasant characters who speak a wide range of Prakrit dialects.
 The story is thought to be derived from an earlier work called Cārudatta in Poverty by the playwright Bhāsa, though that work survives only in fragments.

-Of all the Sanskrit dramas, Mṛcchakaṭika remains one of the most widely celebrated and oft-performed in the West.
+Of all the Sanskrit dramas, Mṛcchakaṭika remains one of the most widely celebrated and often-performed in the West.
 The work played a significant role in generating interest in Indian theatre among European audiences following several successful nineteenth century translations and stage productions, most notably Gérard de Nerval and Joseph Méry's highly romanticised French adaptation titled Le Chariot d'enfant that premiered in Paris in 1850, as well as a critically acclaimed "anarchist" interpretation by Victor Barrucand called Le Chariot de terre cuite that was produced by the Théâtre de l'Œuvre in 1895.

 Unlike other classical plays in Sanskrit, the play does not borrow from epics or mythology.
-The characters of Śūdraka are drawn from the mundane world.
+The characters of Śūdraka (Simuka) are drawn from the mundane world.
 It is peopled with gamblers, courtesans, thieves, and so on.
 The protagonist of the play, Cārudatta, does not belong to the noble class or royal lineage.
 Though Vasantasenā is a courtesan, her exemplary attitude and dignified behavior impress the audience.
 The nobility of the characters does not stem from their social conditioning but from their virtues and behaviour.

 Plot summary

-Cārudatta is a generous young bramin who, through his charitable contributions to unlucky friends and the general public welfare, has severely impoverished himself and his family.
+Cārudatta is a generous young brahmin who, through his charitable contributions to unlucky friends and the general public welfare, has severely impoverished himself and his family.
 Though deserted by most of his friends and embarrassed by deteriorating living conditions, he has maintained his reputation in Ujjayini as an honest and upright man with a rare gift of wisdom and many important men continue to seek his counsel.

 Though happily married and the recent father of a young son, Rohasena, Cārudatta is enamored of Vasantasenā, a courtesan of great wealth and reputation.
 At a chance encounter at the temple of Kāma she returns his affection, though the matter is complicated when Vasantasenā finds herself pursued by Samsthānaka, a half-mad brother-in-law of King Pālaka, and his retinue.
 When the men threaten violence, Vasantasenā flees, seeking safety with Cārudatta.
 Their love blossoms following the clandestine meeting, and the courtesan entrusts her new lover with a casket of jewelry in an attempt to ensure a future meeting.